yakuzadave/pymud-ss13/docs/robotics_system.md

 New `SpecializedRobotModule` objects allow creating equipment with unique power usage and a description of what they do.
 For example a medical probe might drain 3 power per tick while enabling healing actions.
 Install these modules the same way as standard modules to expand your cyborg's capabilities.

+## Medical Integration

+Cyborgs equipped with a module whose functionality is `heal` can assist medical staff.
+The `heal_player` method on `RoboticsSystem` leverages these modules to heal a target player.
+Healing uses the genetics system, so mutations such as `regeneration` increase the amount restored.

+## Maintenance Integration

+Cyborg units are now tracked by the maintenance system using a built-in `MaintainableComponent`.
+Each tick applies wear based on active modules, and severe wear will render the cyborg inoperable until repaired.
+The `repair_unit` command fully services the cyborg and restores its condition to 100%.

 ## AI Integration

 AI cores may register cyborg units and issue remote commands.
 A cyborg